MIO : Mutual Information Optimization using Self-Supervised Binary Contrastive Learning: Conclusion

 \section{Conclusion}

-In this work, we proposed a novel contrastive loss function, MIO-loss, that optimizes the mutual information between samples in positive and negative pairs.
-We also used $L_2$ loss as a regularizer with the MIO-loss function to further improve our proposed model's performance.
-Through mathematical calculation, we provide a lower bound of the proposed loss function, which is the difference between the mutual information of the samples in the negative and positive pairs.
-The expressions for the parameter gradients flowing into the projector and the gradient of change in position of the feature vectors provide an insight into the working principle of contrastive learning.
-Furthermore, through various ablation studies, we also show the variation of performance of the proposed model with the variation of different hyper-parameters.
-Finally, we observe that the proposed model outperforms the SOTA algorithms.
+In this work, we proposed a novel binary contrastive loss function, MIOv3 loss, that optimizes the mutual information between samples in positive and negative pairs.
+Initially, we started from the base version MIOv1 and modified it to obtain MIOv3 with superior performance.
+Through mathematical calculation, we provide a lower bound of the base loss function MIOv3, which is the difference between the mutual information of the samples in the negative and positive pairs.
+From the eigenspectrum analysis we also observed how the optimization process proceeds on the parameter space in self-supervised learning.
+We also show both mathematically and empirically that under a longer duration of training, SSL frameworks converge to strict saddle points in the loss landscape.
+Through experimental evidence, we show that the proposed MIOv3 framework outperforms the contemporary self-supervised learning frameworks.
+We also study the effect of temperature hyper-parameter, training duration, batch size, and decrease in model parameters on the downstream performance and notice that our proposed framework outperforms the contemporary frameworks in all scenarios.